ong-osmond/Employee-Summary-Generator/README.md

 3. Open Git Bash or any Command Line tool and type in "NPM INSTALL".
 4. Install the Inquirer module by typing in "NPM INSTALL INQUIRER".
 5. Install the JEST module by typing in "NPM INSTALL JEST".
-5. In the project directory, create a folder named "output".
-This is where the final team HTML file will be saved.

 ## Usage:
 Follow these steps to generate the Employee Summary / Team HTML file: